6 Day Great Smoky Mountains Itinerary With Easy Hikes, Lodging and Local Tips

 Day 6- Hike one of the additional trails listed here, or consider rewarding the family with a trip to Dollywood!

-Day 1- Great Smoky Mountains Itinerary: Alum Cave Trail and Sugarlands Visitor Center
+Day 1- Alum Cave Trail and Sugarlands Visitor Center

 Day 1 Breakfast- Elvira’s Cafe

 Spoiler Alert- Alum Cave is not actually a cave but more of an overhanging rock formation.
 Still impressive though.
-For all the nitty gritty details of the trail, see our blog Hiking Alum Cave To Mount Leconte With Kids.
+You can extend the hike from Alum Cave all the way to Mount LeConte if you are feeling motivated for a more difficult hike.
+See our blog Hiking Alum Cave To Mount Leconte With Kids.

-Day 1- Sugarlands Visitor Center & Junior Ranger Badge
+Day 1- Sugarlands Visitor Center and Junior Ranger Badge

 If you have younger children, the short nature trails at Sugarlands could be hiked in place of the more challenging Alum Cave hike.